-- Show your child how to track expenses by saving receipts and keeping an expense log.
+- Show them how to track expenses by saving receipts and keeping an expense log.
 Knowing where the money is going will help your child stay on track.
-Reallocation of resources may sometimes be necessary, but help your child understand that spending more in one area means spending less in another.
+Reallocation of resources may sometimes be necessary; help your child understand that spending more in one area means spending less in another.

-- Caution your child to monitor spending patterns to avoid excessive spending, and ask him or her to come to you for advice at the first sign of financial trouble.
+- Caution your child to monitor spending patterns to avoid excessive spending, and ask them to come to you for advice at the first sign of financial trouble.

 You should also help your child understand that a budget should remain flexible; as financial goals change, a budget must change to accommodate them.
 Still, your child's ultimate goal is to make sure that what goes out is always less than what comes in.